LucaCanali/sparkMeasure/docs/Reference_SparkMeasure_API_and_Configs.md

 This code depends on "influxdb.java", you may need to add the dependency explicitly:
   --packages org.influxdb:influxdb-java:2.14
-  Note currently we need to use version 2.14 as newer versions generate jar conflicts (tested up to Spark 3.3.0)
+  Note currently we need to use version 2.14 as newer versions generate jar conflicts
 ```

 ## KafkaSink and KafkaSinkExtended